 Its best run of this span was an appearance in the 1964 title game, where it fell to undefeated UCLA.
 That championship was the first for that storied program and the initial one of 10 in a 12-year span.

 The Blue Devils then disappeared from the national spotlight before returning just prior to Krzyzewski’s arrival.
 Under the tutelage of Bill Foster, Duke advanced to the Elite Eight twice in a three-year span, in 1978 and 1980 with 1978 being another championship game appearance.
 The Blue Devils fell to Kentucky there.

+`After Krzyzewski led Duke to two more title games, in 1986 and 1990, the team broke through in stunning fashion, eliminating previously undefeated UNLV in the 1991 semifinals before beating Kansas for the title.
 After Krzyzewski led Duke to two more title games, in 1986 and 1990, the team broke through in stunning fashion, eliminating previously undefeated UNLV in the 1991 semifinals before beating Kansas for the title.

 A year later was Christian Laettner’s historic buzzer-beating winning shot in a 104-103 overtime victory over Kentucky in the regional final and, after two more wins, a repeat championship.